 \revised{ In this section, we present a general in-processing framework for learning fair classifiers that supports both binary and multi-class classification and enables the simultaneous enforcement of multiple fairness constraints.
 Our approach builds on the reduction-based framework of Agarwal et al.~\cite{agarwal_reductions_2018} (recalled in Section~\ref{sec:eg}) introducing three main extensions.
-First, we propose a multi-class formulation based on a target (favourable) label $y_p \in \mathcal{Y}$.
-Second, we define positive-label variants of Demographic Parity and Equalized Odds that lead to linear moment constraints.
+First, we define general label variants of Demographic Parity and Equalized Odds that enforce fairness across all classes $y_k \in \mathcal{Y}$ simultaneously, without requiring the specification of a positive label, addressing settings where no single favourable class can be naturally identified.
+Second, we derive the corresponding linear moment constraints.
 Third, we introduce a combined constraint system that enables the simultaneous enforcement of multiple fairness requirements within a unified optimisation framework.
 These extensions enhance practical applicability in real-world scenarios where multi-class outcomes and multiple fairness criteria naturally arise.}